STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 ### Create the Makefile

 In RStudio: *File > New File > Text File.* Save it with the name `Makefile`.
 Keep adding the rules we write below to this file, saving regularly.

+Once you've saved the file with the name `Makefile`, RStudio should indent with tabs instead of spaces.
+I recommend you display whitespace in order to visually confirm this: *RStudio > Preferences > Code > Display > Display whitespace characters*.
+A more extreme measure is to set Project or Global preferences to NOT replace tabs with spaces, but this will wreak havoc elsewhere.

+You also want RStudio to recognize the presence of the `Makefile`.
+Pick one:

+  * set Project Build Tools to `Makefile`
+  * quit and relaunch

+You should see a "Build" tab now in the same pane as "Environment", "History", and, if applicable, "Git".

+Git folks: commit now.

 ### Get the dictionary of words